 Overview The collection contains the business records of the Committee on Women, Population,& the Environment (CWPE), a multi-racial alliance that works on the local, regional, national, and international levels to oppose population control policies that blame overpopulation for poverty, hunger, environmental degradation and political volatility.

-Overview Women's rooming house.
+Overview The Green Street Lesbian Rooming House was a women's cooperative rooming house in Northhampton, MA.
 The collection consists of house logbooks including announcements, phone messages, minutes of occasional house meetings, and personal messages between residents.
 The entries are revealing of the women's personal lives, daily life in the rooming house, and the Northampton lesbian community.

 Collection — Box 1

 Overview The collection contains the weekly newsletter,"Rough Draft"(1977-78), of the New Bedford Women's Awareness Group, a consciousness-raising group, founded by former members of the New Bedford Women's Center.
 The newsletters include essays, poems, and announcements of upcoming events and activities.